 Levels of target cost effectiveness have been calculated following a review of schemes implemented over the last three years.
-These are shown in the 'target cost effectiveness' column in Table 3.5 below.
-Applicants should aim to develop schemes that deliver this level of cost effectiveness.
-In order to encourage applicants to bring forward priority group schemes and thereby ensure that the objectives of the NISEP are met, the Utility Regulator has decided that the cost effectiveness targets for the priority schemes should be doubled.
-This should allow a reasonable level of incentive payment to be earned (see section 3.10 for more detail) for priority schemes.
-The revised target cost effectiveness figures, as shown in the fourth column of Table 3.5, will be the figures used for target setting purposes.
+These are shown in the 'target cost effectiveness' column i.e. the second column, in Table 3.5 below.
+Applicants should aim to develop and submit schemes that deliver this level of cost effectiveness.
+In order to encourage applicants to bring forward priority group schemes and thereby ensure that the objectives of the NISEP are met, the Utility Regulator has decided that, when setting the energy saving targets for the purposes of calculating incentives, the cost effectiveness targets for the priority schemes should be doubled.
+This should help ensure that incentive payments can be earned (see section 3.10 for more detail) for priority schemes.
+The revised target cost effectiveness figures, as shown in the fourth column of Table 3.5, are the figures that will be used for target setting purposes.